vishva8kumara/arc-reactor/README.md

  * Form input handlers: Numeric only, Alpha only, Alpha numeric, Currency, Auto resizing textarea and a masked input
  * Custamizable CSS for a Data List View, Loading indicator, Popup; currently suitable for a Cordova mobile app.
  * DOM abstraction with useful and really shorthand functions for DOM manipulation.
- * Few useful prototype functions for arrays, add/remove classes to DOM, QuerySelector and string manipulation.
+ * Some useful prototype functions for arrays, add/remove classes to DOM, QuerySelector shorthand and string manipulation.

 If you are a Vanilla JS enthusiast, this is for you.